surniaulula/wpsso/readme.txt

 = 10.4.0-dev.1 =

-(TBD) Added a new "SEO Title Tag" option in the Document SSO metabox.
+(2022/02/14) Added a new "SEO Title Tag" option in the Document SSO metabox.

 = 10.3.1 =